RishithaRumandla24/RishithaRumandla24/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java and frontend development
 - 💞️ I’m looking to collaborate on MNC
-- 📫 How to reach me message me
+- 📫 How to reach me rishitharumandla@gmail.com

 <!---
 RishithaRumandla24/RishithaRumandla24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.